Ōtaki is an area with lots of attractions for visitors.

 After a wander through history, you can relax at the beach, the third destination for a true Ōtaki experience.
 Here you will find classic Kiwi baches, great fishing, horse riding, surfing, cycle paths and a safe beach with an active surf lifesaving club.

 Close by is Tararua Forest Park, the largest conservation park in the lower North Island which offers an outstanding variety of tramping, hunting and walking opportunities in a wild, natural landscape.
 Access to the park via Ōtaki Gorge Road is currently not possible due to the instability of a slip-prone bank near the end of the road.
 However, for keen trampers, you can get to the park from the end of Mangone South Road, Reikorangi (25km, 6-8 hr walk).
-There is also access via the Wairarapa side - more information here.
+There is also access via the Wairarapa side - see Tarurua Forest park on the DOC website for more information.

 The historic settlement of Te Horo is also within a few minutes drive of Ōtaki and is now home to abundant gardens and fruit and vegetable growers.